 All profits from the Conservation Lab will be reinvested into the next event.

-Here’s what some of the participants at the 2016 edition had to say about what they learned:
+Here’s what some of the participants at our previous editions had to say about what they learned:

 “There is a fine line to tread with community-led conservation.
 The impacts to communities need to be tangible and the understanding of benefits from protected areas & their wildlife inherent.”